National Hydroinformatics Data Center: NHC

-Hydro – Informatics Institute (Public organization) or HII developed National Hydroinformatics and Climate Data Center: NHC to become the center in integration of national water resources information including aerial, statistic, water situation, and national water resources management researches to maximize benefits in managing water resources, analyzing information, forecasting and supporting decision management in normal and crisis situation.
+Hydro and Agro Informatics Institute (Public organization) or HAII developed National Hydroinformatics Data Center: NHC to become the center in integration of national water resources information including aerial, statistic, water situation, and national water resources management researches to maximize benefits in managing water resources, analyzing information, forecasting and supporting decision management in normal and crisis situation.

 Background of NHC